DaveStrickland/SimplePracticalAstronomy/README.md

 The @ref pawyc_sections table contains a list of the sections defined in Practical Astronomy With Your Calculator and their implementation status in Simple Practical Astronomy.
+The repository [TODO file](TODO.md) also provides a roadmap of what has been implementated and future plans by release.

 # Dependencies